hazelcast/fraud-detection-onnx/README.md

 # Feature data loading and Fraud Detection Inference Jobs into Hazelcast

-With the transactions ready to process in Kafka, we now turn to populate Customer and Merchant data needed to make predictions.
+With the transactions ready to process in Kafka, we now turn to populate Customer and Merchant feature data needed to make fraud predictions.
 A number of feature data loading jobs will populate several [Hazelcast Maps](https://docs.hazelcast.com/hazelcast/5.2/data-structures/map) with data about Customer & Merchant

 Once these jobs are executed, the fraud inference pipeline will deployed.